Isolated Cecal Rupture after Blunt Abdominal Trauma

-Alemayehu Ginbo Bedada1, Elijah W. Riddle2 Alemayehu Bekele Eshetu1, Georges Azzie3
+Alemayehu Ginbo Bedada,1 Elijah Wade Riddle,2 Alemayehu Bekele Eshetu,3 Georges Azzie,4

 Cecal perforation following blunt abdominal trauma is an uncommon and challenging injury.
 We report a 19-year-old HIV-positive woman who presented with abdominal pain after a high-speed motor vehicle crash.
-Abdominal exam revealed a seatbelt sign with evidence of peritonitis and Focused Assessment with Sonography for Trauma (FAST) showed free intra-peritoneal fluid.
+Abdominal exam revealed a seatbelt sign with evidence of peritonitis; Focused Assessment with Sonography for Trauma showed free intraperitoneal fluid.
 After fluid resuscitation and antibiotics, the patient was taken for urgent laparotomy.
 Intraoperatively, we discovered hemoperitoneum and an isolated rupture of the cecum.
 A right hemicolectomy with end-to-end ileo-transverse colon anastomosis was performed.
-Her only significant post-operative complication was a superficial wound infection.
+Her only significant postoperative complication was a superficial wound infection.
 We review the epidemiology of hollow viscus injury in blunt trauma and discuss important considerations in diagnosis and treatment.

 Conflicts of Interest: None

-No individual or combination of diagnostic tests, including physical examination, x-rays, ultrasound, and computed tomography (1,4,8), have been shown to accurately detect colonic injury (4).
-Certain CT findings suggest HVI, including focal wall thickening, bowel wall hematoma, enteral contrast extravasation, discontinuity of bowel wall, foci of air near a hollow viscus, frank pneumoperitoneum, and intraperitoneal fluid (1,2,4,6,7).
+No individual or combination of diagnostic tests, including physical examination, x-ray, ultrasound, and computed tomography (1,4,8), have been shown to accurately detect colonic injury (4).
+Certain CT findings including focal wall thickening, bowel wall hematoma, enteral contrast extravasation, discontinuity of bowel wall, foci of air near a hollow viscus, frank pneumoperitoneum, and intraperitoneal fluid suggest HVI (1,2,4,6,7).

 Simple closure may be appropriate in the case of an isolated perforation with minimal contamination (2,10).
 Resection and anastomosis are required for some small and large bowel injuries (2,10).
 A proximal diverting stoma may be of value in intestinal injuries where the patient is toxic or moribund, or when a grossly contaminated peritoneum is present (2,10).

-Secondary survey showed mild abdominal distension, seat belt sign across the right lower abdomen, and tenderness to percussion with guarding.
-Labs showed hemoglobin of 12.9 mg/dL, WBC of 3,370/µL, and platelets of 101,000/µL.
+Secondary survey showed mild abdominal distension, seatbelt sign across the right lower abdomen, and tenderness to percussion with guarding.
+Lab results showed hemoglobin of 12.9 mg/dL, WBC of 3,370/µL, and platelet count of 101,000/µL.

-The patient had been diagnosed with HIV 18 months before the accident and started on antiretroviral treatment, but had defaulted for the previous two months.
-At the time of presentation, her CD4 count was low at 465/µL, CD8 was 685/µL, and viral load was high at 1,218cop/mL.
+The patient had been diagnosed with HIV 18 months before the accident and started on antiretroviral treatment, but had defaulted in the previous two months.
+At the time of presentation, her CD4 count was low at 465/µL, CD8 was 685/µL, and viral load was high at 1,218 cop/mL.

 She received IV antibiotics and crystalloid fluids.
 She was taken for exploratory laparotomy approximately 8 hours after the accident, as another passenger required surgery more urgently.
 Hemoperitoneum and fecal contamination were encountered on opening the abdomen.
 The cecum was ruptured anteriorly involving part of its base.
-It was about 5 cm in diameter, non-bleeding, edematous, ragged and dusky edge and very close to ileocecal valve.
+It was about 5 cm in diameter, non-bleeding, edematous, ragged and dusky edge, and very close to ileocecal valve.
 All other organs were uninjured.
-The surgeon performed a right hemi-colectomy (Fig. 1) with primary ileo-transverse colon anastomosis.
+The surgeon performed a right hemi-colectomy with primary ileo-transverse colon anastomosis (Fig. 1).

-The incision was partially closed with staples about 1.5 cms from each other.
-The post-operative course was notable for fevers, ultimately attributed to a superficial wound infection.
-This was managed with local wound care after removing a few staples.
-She started liquids on postoperative day 3, and progressed to soft foods on day 6.
-She was discharged home on day 19, with ongoing wound care at a nearby clinic.
+The incision was partially closed with staples about 1.5 cm apart.
+The postoperative course was notable for fevers, ultimately attributed to a superficial wound infection which was managed with local wound care after removing a few staples.
+She started liquids on postoperative day 3 and progressed to soft foods on day 6.
+She was discharged on day 19, with ongoing wound care at a nearby clinic.
 She was followed for two months and had no major complaints.

 We found only two prior case reports of cecal perforation following blunt trauma.
 Both patients died, one following cecal repair (cause of death not described) (2) and the other following right hemicolectomy (death reportedly due to continuing sepsis and multiple organ failure) (12).
 Our patient survived after right hemicolectomy, which was necessary given the large, contaminated defect near the ileocecal valve.